Steven-N-Hart/bior_annotate/dockerFiles/README.md

 dbSNP_142_GRCh37p13 INFO.PMC
 ESP_V2_GRCh37   INFO.EA_AC,ALL._maf
 ```
-You do not need to drill out information from catalogs.
-Even though there is a catalog (`dbSNP139`) listed in the catalog file, I don't want any of that information extracted since I have a newer version of dbSNP available(`dbSNP_142_GRCh37p13`).
+You do not need to drill out information from all the catalogs in your catalog file.
+For example, even though there is a catalog (`dbSNP139`) listed in the catalog file, I don't want any of that information extracted since I have a newer version of dbSNP available(`dbSNP_142_GRCh37p13`).
 The name in the catalog_file must match the name in the drill_file EXACTLY.

 > Important: Make sure you have these tab seperated instead of spaces!